cncf/tag-app-delivery/governance/tech-lead-proposal-process.md

 ## Process of nominations

-Depending on the needs of the community, as determined by the App Delivery TAG leadership team, technical lead nominations may come in the form of "Nominees by community", "Nominees by co-chairs", or both.
+Depending on the needs of the community, as determined by the App Delivery TAG leadership team, technical lead nominations may come in the form of "Nominees by co-chairs" at the moment.

 The App Delivery TAG does not have a current limit on the amount of technical leads.